mitre-attack/attack-website/modules/website_build/static_pages/terms-of-use.md

 save_as: resources/terms-of-use/index.html

 #### LICENSE

  The MITRE Corporation (MITRE) hereby grants you a non-exclusive, royalty-free license to use ATT&CK<sup>&reg;</sup> for research, development, and commercial purposes.
 Any copy you make for such purposes is authorized provided that you reproduce MITRE's copyright designation and this license in any such copy.

-"&copy; 2021 The MITRE Corporation.
+"&copy; 2022 The MITRE Corporation.
 This work is reproduced and distributed with the permission of The MITRE Corporation."

-####DISCLAIMERS
+#### DISCLAIMERS

  MITRE does not claim ATT&CK enumerates all possibilities for the types of actions and behaviors documented as part of its adversary model and framework of techniques.
 Using the information contained within ATT&CK to address or cover full categories of techniques will not guarantee full defensive coverage as there may be undisclosed techniques or variations on existing techniques not documented by ATT&CK.